-Perhaps a lot of the responsibility for my failings as a high school writer rest with me, but I vowed that I would do anything I could to make sure that what happened to me, didn’t happen to my students; I would have to take a different approach to teaching student how to write.
+Perhaps a lot of the responsibility for my failings as a high school writer rest with me, but I vowed that I would do anything I could to make sure that what happened to me, didn’t happen to my students.
+To fulfill this promis, I would have to take a different approach to teaching students how to write.

 Improving Student Writing

-The first thing to eliminate was the deduction of 10% per day for late assignments.
-Marks measure competence if they are used for punishment they no longer measure competence.
+The first thing I did was eliminate was the deduction of 10% per day for late assignments.
+Marks measure competence, and if they are used as punishment they no longer measure competence.
 For the same reason, I don’t give zeros for assignments that are not turned in.
-Also because I don’t think students have the right to decide to not to do the work and still pass the class.
-(I’ve written on these issues here.)
+Another reason for my No Zero Policy is that I don’t think students have the right to decide to not to do the work and still pass the class.

-The major feature of my system for teaching students how to improve their academic writing is to have them submit an early draft of their paper on which they receive detailed feedback.
+The major feature of my system for teaching academic writing is to have students submit an early draft of their paper on which they receive detailed feedback.
 They then immediately revise and resubmit their paper.
-I use this system for summative assessment–each written piece of student writing in a series from an analysis paragraph, to an essay, to a larger term paper.

-Students can turn a first draft of their paper.
-This is optional, but most students choose to do it because they get a lot of individual feedback on this paper.
+Students can turn a first draft.
+This is optional, but most students choose to do it because they get a lot of individual feedback.
 They receive a mark out of six on six different categories: 1st Paragraph (thesis), Analysis, Format, Organization, Expression, Conventions (grammar, punctuation, etc.).
 They also receive a lot of comments.
 I usually return the papers within 12 hours of the time it was due.

 Based on this feedback, students can make revisions and resubmit the paper.

 The students who did not turn in the first draft, for one reason or another, receive feedback as well.
-I dedicate a good part of the next class to going over the general issues I noticed in the paragraphs I marked.
-This helps all students improve in their paper writing.
+I dedicate a good part of the next class to going over the general issues I noticed in the drafts that I marked.
+This feedback helps all students improve in their paper writing.

 There are those who don’t turn in either draft.
 These cases are referred to a Vice-Principal who employs any number of strategies that helps students get their work done.